Witches and The Inquisition

 Joan continually appealed for her right to see the Pope, but the corrupt English court would not allow it because they knew the Pope would have set her free.
 This was not a Church crime, it was a crime of the English against the French, thinly disguised as a Catholic inquisition.
 But the court was anything but faithful to the Pope, and the Magisterium.
 It is no wonder that England broke off to make their own Church 150 years later.
 Joan of Arc is one of our greatest Saints and we are proud of her.

-I won't go into a detailed description of the witchcraft of the middle ages here but here are a few basics.
-Witchcraft was the use power other than divine powers, to perform paranormal activities.
+We won't go into a detailed description of the witchcraft of the Middle Ages here but here are a few basics.
+Witchcraft was the use of power other than divine powers, to perform paranormal activities.
 In the case of black magic the intention was to cause harm, perhaps to cause sickness, death of adults, infants or livestock, hailstorms, etc...
-White magic was used to to counteract the black magic.
-Harry Potter and does a pretty good job of summing up the story of witchcraft from several perspectives.
+White magic was used to to counteract the black magic, however, the Church would say even white magic is dangerous.
 Witchcraft was an acquired skill, it was something that was learned.
 It was not something that one is born with.
-Harry Potter also shows how white magic was used against black magic.
-White magic grew out of a response to black magic.
+White magic is used against black magic,

 The Catholic Encyclopedia says this: